 The bay’s east coastal area possesses a great structure to watch whales from due to its naturally occurring cliff edges that look out onto the sea.

 The climatic conditions in Hudson Bay are usually cold, and the sea below is mainly frozen over in certain parts of the year due to cold winds that blow ice in the direction of the bay from the rivers that flow into it.

 The bay is full of sea life frequently found feeding in and around it due to its abundance of food and nutrients.

 Killer whales are found more than the other whale species and live far up the north side of the bay.
 Beluga whales are also found in huge numbers, almost more than anywhere else on the planet, and are nicknamed ‘sea canaries’ because of their collective chips and clicks that allow them to find their way.

-Beluga whales live in the warmer waters of Hudson Bay in the southern region instead of the killer whales.
+Beluga whales live in the southern region’s warmer waters of Hudson Bay instead of killer whales.
 Belugas are also seen closer to the shore than other whale species due to their natural curiosity and breathing pattern, which takes them up to breathe every few minutes.